Oppositional Defiant Disorder (ODD) in Children

 may be helpful.
 If you feel overwhelmed or stressed out, talk with your child’s healthcare

 provider.
-He or she may direct you to a support group for caregivers of children with
+They may direct you to a support group for caregivers of children with ODD.

 When should I call my child’s healthcare provider?

 Call your child’s healthcare provider right away if your child: